kubernetes/community/contributors/guide/README.md

 #### Issue Assignment in Github

 Often, new contributors ask to be assigned an issue they are willing to take on.
 Unfortunately, due to GitHub limitations we can only assign issues to [org members](#community) or repo collaborators.
-Instead, a code owner will remove any `help-wanted` or `good-first-issue` flags and verbally state in an issue comment that it is yours to work on.
+Instead, please state in a comment that you intend to work on this issue and it will be assumed to be yours.

 ### Learn about SIGs